Sonic Rumble Party: Development

-Sonic Rumble was developed primarily by Sega, with input from Sonic Team.
+Sonic Rumble Party was developed primarily by Sega, with input from Sonic Team.
 Rovio Entertainment was in charge of marketing and community relations for the game.

 Program optimization was a major concern during development, as many mobile devices do not have powerful hardware.
-Hiromitsu Soto, the game's lead programmer, stated "On mobile, we prioritized lightweight performance to support a broad spectrum of hardware, including low-end devices.
+Hiromitsu Soto, the game's lead programmer, stated the following:

+"On mobile, we prioritized lightweight performance to support a broad spectrum of hardware, including low-end devices.
 On PC, our focus shifted toward high-fidelity visuals and low-latency responsiveness.
 Balancing these needs required iterative testing and fine-tuning across platforms."

-Rumble was designed as a community-focused game, and player feedback from the closed beta testing was considered essential.
+Rumble Party was designed as a community-focused game, and player feedback from the closed beta testing was considered essential.
 The "Quick Rumble" gameplay mode was conceived from such feedback; the game was initially composed exclusively of three-round matches, but upon realizing how many players play mobile games without a lot of time to spare, the developers implemented Quick Rumble so players could engage in a single round.
 To utilize such feedback, the game was delayed multiple times, providing the developers more time to improve balancing leading up to the global release.

 Release

-Sonic Rumble was released for Windows, iOS, and Android on November 5, 2025.
+Sonic Rumble Party was released for Windows, iOS, and Android on November 5, 2025, under the name Sonic Rumble.
 It was first made available to play via a closed beta from May 24–26, 2024, and was initially expected for a full release between late 2024 and early 2025, using the date of February 28, 2025, as a placeholder.
 However, it was revealed in March 2025 that the game was pushed back to the second quarter of the year.

 On April 8, 2025, Sega had announced that the game would launch worldwide on May 8.
 However, on April 30, 2025, the release date was postponed indefinitely in order to address quality-related issues.
 Pocket Gamer reported in May that Sega intended to release Rumble later in 2025.
 In October, the final release date was reported by Engadget.

+On March 16, 2026, Sonic Rumble was formally renamed Sonic Rumble Party as part of its 1.5.0 update.

 Reception

 Pre-release

 Giovanni Colantonio's pre-release review on Digital Trends praised the gameplay as fun, but criticized its slow pace, considering the game's presence in the fast-paced Sonic the Hedgehog series.
 Colantonio compared the game to Fall Guys and felt it was like "an unrelated game that's been reskinned to look like the franchise," and that it was missing what "make[s] Sonic games fun".

+During the extended pre-release period, updates and adjustments were tested with more than 8 million soft-launch players, while an additional 1.4 million users pre-registered in regions not included in the soft launch.

 Post-release

-Sonic Rumble, upon its global release, was review bombed by users on Steam.
+Sonic Rumble Party, upon its global release, was review bombed by users on Steam.

+Sonic Rumble Party earned about $228,000 in global mobile revenue during its initial ten days on the market.
+By November 2025, total player count had surpassed 15 million.